pejulian/.config/README.md

 ## Pre-requisites

+> It is a good idea to get all pre-requisites below installed _before_ opening `neovim` for the first time.

 1. A terminal that supports truecolor (I use iTerm2 in MacOS and Terminal for Windows 10/11)
 2. Install [homebrew](https://brew.sh/) and ensure that it is on your path (e.g. `brew --version` outputs a valid homebrew version)
 3. Install neovim via `brew install neovim`